 Nevada is a community property state.
 This means that each spouse owns 50% of the property assets and debts acquired during the marriage.
 Upon divorce or legal separation, courts distribute these assets and debts equally between the spouses.

-Community property may be divided unequally upon divorce if the spouses entered
+Community property may be divided unequally upon divorce if the married couple entered

 - a Nevada prenuptial agreement or

 To help you better understand Nevada’s community property laws, our Las Vegas family law attorneys discuss, below:

 - 1. What is community property in Nevada?